 It is important to appreciate that the verdict cannot make any decisions on issues of criminal or civil liability.

-When will an Inquest Take Place?
+When will an Inquest take place?

-An inquest after a deceased has been identified the death will then be referred to the coroner who should then open an inquest.
+After the deceased has been identified the death will then be referred to the coroner who should then open an inquest.
 The coroner will then decide whether a full hearing needs to take place where witness evidence is considered.

 If any criminal investigation is to take place then an inquest procedure will be halted whilst this happens.
 Where a criminal trial takes place relating to the death, coroners may decide not to hold an inquest, having decided that the facts surrounding the death have been adequately considered in the criminal trial.